 In Halo, the cloning technology shows the recreation of organs.
-Additionally, the Halo United Nations Faction Space Command uses cloning when abducting children to train as super soldiers.
+The Halo United Nations Faction Space Command uses cloning to train super soldiers when abducting children.

 Here, non-clone children are trained as soldiers while clones covertly replace children abducted from the home.

 A recurring subtopic of fictional cloning is the use of clones as a source of organs for transplantation.

 Kazuo Ishiguro’s novel Never Let Me Go, and the film adaptation are set in an alternate history in which cloned humans are created to provide organ donations to naturally born humans.

 The 2005 film The Island revolves around a similar plot, except that the clones are unaware of the reason for their existence.

 In Raymond Han’s 2017 novel The Mind Clones Trilogy, a terminally ill dictator attempted to implant his mental clone into his son’s mind so that he could continue to rule the country.

 Elsewhere in the trilogy, the usurpers conspired to replace the Chinese Politburo Standing Committee members using similar human clones.

 The exploitation of human clones for dangerous and undesirable jobs was examined in the 2009 British science fiction film Luna.